-It is common, but not required, for the board of directors (or a special committee thereof) to obtain an opinion from an independent investment banking firm or another valuation or appraisal firm that regularly renders fairness opinions on the type of target business that is being acquired, in order to confirm that the acquisition is fair from a financial point of view.
+It is common, but not strictly required, for the board of directors (or a special committee thereof) to obtain an opinion from an independent investment banking firm or another valuation or appraisal firm that regularly renders fairness opinions on the type of target business that is being acquired, in order to confirm that the acquisition is fair from a financial point of view.
+Robust external financial advice (potentially going beyond a typical "fairness opinion") can also play an important role in the context of merger dissent actions when defending the merger price as fair.